 The world's first WELL v2 Platinum Certified project

-All materials are screened for sustainable origin and toxic components and the interior design - from layout to detail - is based on biophilic design principles derived from nature, to include organic forms, patterns, excitement and rhythm with unobstructed views alongside the facades and atrium edges. read more >
+All materials are screened on their sustainable origin and toxic components and the interior design - from layout to detail - is based on biophilic design principles derived from nature, to include organic forms, patterns, excitement and rhythm with unobstructed views alongside the facades and atrium edges. read more >

-With introducing the first NO OFFICE concept, the apparent opposites of health and high-tech have been unified in an exciting synthesis of hospitality, technology and sustainability.
-It radically clashes with the traditional office, but remains a great place to work.
+Introducing the first NO OFFICE concept, the apparent opposites of health and high-tech have been unified in an exciting synthesis of hospitality, technology and sustainability.
+It radically clashes with the traditional office but proves to be a great place to work.

 The discussions on how a forward-thinking developer’s office could look like resulted in the desire for a warm, personal atmosphere; it had to feel like home.
 This fits EDGE’s approach to technology: it should be invisible, work intuitively and support comfort.
 This led to the NO OFFICE concept: a space that radically clashes with the traditional office space, but remains a great place to work.
 The apparent opposites of health and high-tech have been unified in an exciting synthesis of hospitality, technology and sustainability.